Bipolar Awareness

 This course is available via an in-house group course for up to 12 delegates.
 Choose for the course to be delivered either face to face or by a blended learning option, at a time and place convenient to you.
 Alternatively, learn through one of our scheduled courses at centres located across the UK.
 Upon completion of this course, a certificate will be awarded.

-Expert tutors in each
+Expert tutors

-subject
+for every subject

-Dedicated account manager support
+Dedicated account

-your needs
+for all your needs

 Bipolar Awareness Course Outline